 Basal Oscines

 It is striking how the initial oscine radiation was confined to Australasia.
 We see this in the distribution of the basal oscines.
 All of the Menurida, Climacterida, and Pomatostomida are Australasian.
 Only Meliphagida has any species outside the area.
 Even there, two of the four families (Maluridae and Dasyornithidae) are also entirely Australasian.
-Further, only one of Pardalotidae crosses Wallace's line—the Golden-bellied Gerygone.
+Further, only one of Acanthizidae crosses Wallace's line—the Golden-bellied Gerygone.
 That leaves the Meliphagidae, which have spread widely across Australasia and Oceania, with several species coming near Wallace's line.
-Even so, only one of them, the Indonesian Honeyeater, manages to ranges even barely into Indo-Malaya.
+Even so, only one of them, the Indonesian Honeyeater, barely manages to range into Indo-Malaya.

 Jønsson et al. (2011b) offers some evidence concerning a possible relation between the emergence of the proto-Papuan archipelago and the oscine radiation.
 The New Scientist has a summary.